The Korean Skincare Routine

 Step 6: Sheet Masks

 Sheet masks at night are a great little luxury.
 These masks are packed with ingredients that give your skin a great boost.
 Sheet masks get left on your face for about 15-20 minutes, and then you tap the remaining product into your skin.
 The mask gets thrown away when you are done.
 This step doesn't need to be done every day, but you can if you want to.
 It's a nice way to relax before bed.
+If you like, this can be done instead of an essence and serum, or you can use it in conjunction with those other steps.

 Step 7: Serum